Tom Malinowski: 2022

-Malinowski unsuccessfully ran for reelection in the district for the 2022 elections in a rematch against Tom Kean Jr.
+Malinowski unsuccessfully ran for reelection in the district for the 2022 elections in a rematch against Tom Kean Jr. He announced on May 23, 2023 that he would not run against Kean in 2024.

 Tenure

 When he took office in January 2019, Malinowski became the first Democrat to represent the 7th since 1956.

 Malinowski was the first member of the New Jersey House delegation to call to begin the impeachment inquiry against Trump in May 2019.
 He endorsed Democratic presidential nominee Joe Biden in January 2020.

 During his first term, Malinowski advocated for efforts to prohibit weapons sales to Saudi Arabia for use in the Yemen conflict.
-He also advocated for accountability related to Saudi Arabia’s role in the murder of Jamal Khashoggi.
+He also advocated for accountability related to Saudi Arabia's role in the murder of Jamal Khashoggi.
 His work contributed to the release of the Khashoggi Report and the subsequent Khashoggi ban.

 American video game company Activision Blizzard punished a Hong Kong-based professional gamer for supporting pro-democracy Hong Kong protests.
 Malinowski accused Blizzard and Apple of censorship.
-He co-signed a letter to Activision Blizzard CEO Bobby Kotick that read, "As China amplifies its campaign of intimidation, you and your company must decide whether to look beyond the bottom line and promote American values—like freedom of speech and thought—or to give in to Beijing’s demands in order to preserve market access."
+He co-signed a letter to Activision Blizzard CEO Bobby Kotick that read, "As China amplifies its campaign of intimidation, you and your company must decide whether to look beyond the bottom line and promote American values—like freedom of speech and thought—or to give in to Beijing's demands in order to preserve market access."

 The America COMPETES Act legislation, passed by the House in February 2022, included provisions Malinowski wrote.
 He was subsequently appointed to the conference committee that finalized the bill.